1981 Brixton riot: Other rioting

-On 13 April, Margaret Thatcher dismissed the notion that unemployment and racism lay beneath the Brixton disturbances claiming "Nothing, but nothing, justifies what happened."
-Overall unemployment in Brixton stood at 13 percent, with 25.4 percent for ethnic minorities.
-Unemployment among black youths was estimated at 55 percent.
-Rejecting increased investment in Britain's inner cities, Thatcher added, "Money cannot buy either trust or racial harmony."
+On 13 April, Margaret Thatcher dismissed the notion that unemployment and racism lay beneath the Brixton disturbances claiming "Nothing, but nothing, justifies what happened".
+Unemployment in Brixton stood at 13 per cent, with 25.4 per cent for ethnic minorities.
+Unemployment among black youths was estimated at 55 per cent.
+Rejecting increased investment in Britain's inner cities, Thatcher added, "Money cannot buy either trust or racial harmony.".
 Lambeth London Borough Council leader, Ted Knight, complained that the police presence "amounted to an army of occupation" that provoked the riots; Thatcher responded, "What absolute nonsense and what an appalling remark ...
 No one should condone violence.
 No one should condone the events ...
-They were criminal, criminal."
+They were criminal, criminal.".

 Small-scale disturbances continued to simmer throughout the summer.
 After four nights of rioting in Liverpool during the Toxteth riots, beginning 4 July, there were 150 buildings burnt and 781 police officers injured.
-CS gas was deployed for the first time on the British mainland to quell the rioting.
-On 10 July, there was fresh rioting in Brixton.
+CS gas was used for the first time on the British mainland to quell the rioting.
+On 10 July, there was more rioting in Brixton.
 It was not until the end of July that the disturbances began to subside.
 The recommendations of the Scarman Report to tackle the problems of racial disadvantage and inner-city decline were not implemented.
-Rioting would break out again in the 1985 and 1995 Brixton riots.
+Rioting broke out again in the 1985 and 1995 Brixton riots.